The Five Stages Of A Timeshare Resale Scam

 4.)
 You Realize There Never Was a Buyer

-You’ve made it this far and paid the exorbitant fees they wanted.
+You’ve made it this far and paid the exorbitant fees the reseller wanted.
 Now you play the waiting game as the scammer disappears with nary an email, phone call, or letter.
-At this point, it becomes clear that there never actually was a buyer.
+At this point, it becomes clear that there never actually was a timeshare buyer.
 And because you most likely never signed a refund policy, you won’t be able to get your money back.

-To make matters worse, the timeshare scam might not be over yet…
+To make matters worse, this timeshare fraud might not be over yet…

 5.)
 A Second Scammer Tries to Fool You Twice